Sanikasasane/Notification-System/README.md

   {
   "message": "Subscriber unsubscribed from topic successfully" }

+- **Hosting on AWS**
-Select EC2 from the Services Menu
+- Select EC2 from the Services Menu
-Select Launch Instance and Create an EC2 Instance.
+- Select Launch Instance and Create an EC2 Instance.
 Choose appropriate OS.
 I have used AWS Linux
 Create a Key Pair.
 (This .pem/ppk file will be the specific key whose presence will enable you to login from anywhere) We have successfully created & launched the instance.